 Ingrown toenails are the most common nail problem today.
 Although an ingrown toenail may initially seem like no big deal, it can become infected and cause major pain, swelling, and other problems if you don’t get the right treatment.
-At Foot & Ankle Specialty Clinic, board-certified podiatrist William Martin, DPM, offers in-office treatment using effective numbing agents.
+At Foot & Ankle Specialty Clinic, William Martin, DPM, Adam Burke, DPM, and the team offer in-office treatment using effective numbing agents.
 Put ingrown toenail pain in your past by calling the Logan or Tooele, Utah, office, or click the online appointment tool anytime.

 An ingrown toenail is a nail, usually on your big toe, that grows into the skin on one or both corners of the nail.
 Ingrown toenails often cause swelling, irritation, and pain.
 Untreated, an ingrown toenail can become infected and even spread the damage to underlying tissue and bones.

 There are several causes of ingrown toenails, with one of the most common being improper nail cutting.
 When you trim your nails in an arc shape instead of horizontally, it encourages the nail to grow under your skin and form an ingrown nail.
 Cutting your nails too short can also contribute to ingrown toenail development.

 Tight-fitting shoes that crowd your toes, such as high heels, are another common contributor to ingrown toenails.
 Dancers and athletes who experience trauma related to repetitive foot movements are likely to develop ingrown toenails.
 You can also inherit a tendency toward ingrown toenails.

 The exact symptoms vary according to how badly ingrown the toenail is, but some typical signs of an ingrown toenail include:

 If you notice at least one of these symptoms, get help promptly, before it worsens.

 Don't attempt treatment at home.
 Lifting the nail with a makeshift splint, like dental floss, can allow harmful bacteria to enter, causing an infection or making one worse.